kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 * [npm](https://www.npmjs.com/ "Review the npm package manager for Node") was used to managed development-level dependencies via a `package.json` file.
 * [Grunt](http://gruntjs.com/ "Review the Grunt task runner") and [Gulp](http://gulpjs.com/ "Review the Gulp build system") were used to automate processes related to the items above, including building out the final page.

 I was at an EXTREMELY high comfort level with these tools when I started the project.
-I had used them a lot prior to starting and was able to configure them all to the point that they worked well as a team.
+I had used them a lot previously and understood what it took to configure them to the point that they worked well as a team.

 This was especially true of the CSS, which was (mostly) centered around Gulp.
 I was able to use all the tools to create an efficient process for generating a single CSS file...linting, minifying, concatenating, etc.